 Sometimes dressing like a local isn’t about what you wear but how you wear it.

 It may simply mean dressing more or dressing less – as in dressing up or down.
-If you’re in Italy chances are you’ll be underdressed because Italians look stylish even when they go out to buy bread.
-Conversely a European visiting an American mall may be overdressed and stick out just as much.
+If you’re in Italy, chances are you’ll be underdressed because Italians look stylish even when they go out to buy bread.
+Conversely, an urban European visiting an American mall may be overdressed and stick out just as much.
 Both of these are extreme generalizations but some societies are simply more formal than others.
-My Nigerian friends dress up to come over for coffee, whereas I'll saunter over in a track suit.
+My Nigerian friends dress up to come over for coffee, whereas I’ll saunter over in a track suit.

 That really does depend on your ‘visibility quotient’ but here’s what I do.